Farid48/tech258_cloud/what_is_cloud/readme.md

 * Offers a complete development and deployment environment in the cloud.
 * Abstracts away the underlying infrastructure, focusing on building and deploying applications. **Making it easier to use and more flexibility.**
 * Provides pre-built development frameworks, middleware, and tools.
+* Dev focused service, write the code, and should not set up the environment
 * Example Providers: Heroku, Microsoft Azure App Service, Google App Engine.